perfectbase/vibestack/README.md

+# WIP

+> This project is still under development.
+> This README represents the idea of the project.
+> Feel free to give me feedback or contribute to the project.

 # Vibestack

 Easily add instructions, cheat sheets and rules for your favorite tools tailored for your framework to use with your agentic IDE.
+(DX inspired by [shadcn/ui](https://github.com/shadcn-ui/ui))

 ## Usage

-- Initialize your project configuration
+- Initialize your project configuration.
+The CLI should automatically detect the framework you're using.

 ```bash
 npx vibestack init